People that care

 ApplyView Job

-We are looking for a Paediatric Nurse to join a leading home care provider.
-This Community Paediatric Nurse role is in the Southampton catchment area and offers a competitive salary of up to £37,960, a fully expensed company car, private healthcare cover and more excellent benefits.
-Benefits include: A competitive salary of up to £37,960 Fully expensed company car and fuel card, or car allowance of £4877.50 per annum Private healthcare cover Annual new skills package with ongoing training and development & financial support to achieve new qualifications NMC fees paid for Weekend and evening enhancements – 30% / 60% Working in close partnership with the NHS, you will be working for an industry-leading company which provides a catalogue of care services to patients nationwide, with this particular role focusing on delivering IV therapy for children in the comfort of their own homes.
-In this Community Paediatric Nurse role you will: Work hours of Mon – Fri / 8am – 5:30pm Oversee a caseload of approximately 4 – 5 patients per day providing excellent standards of education and clinical care Be an ambassador for delivering patient-focused care Building long-lasting relationships with patients, carers and stakeholders to aid and support treatment & recovery Clinical skills needed for this role include sub-cutaneous injections, cannulation and phlebotomy To apply for this Community Paediatric Nurse position, you will need to be a Registered Paediatric Nurse (RSCN) with an active NMC pin, along with a full UK driving license.
-If this Community Paediatric Nurse role sounds just like what you’re looking for, apply now or contact Dale, 020 3314 7746 at Leaders in Care for further information.
+We are looking for a Chemotherapy Nurse to join a leading home care provider as part of their exciting growth plans.
+This Community Chemotherapy Nurse role is based in the Cannock & Lichfield catchment area and offers a competitive salary of up to £42,640, a fully expensed company car, private healthcare cover and more excellent benefits.
+Benefits include: A competitive salary of up to £42,640 Fully expensed company car and fuel card, or car allowance of £4877.50 per annum plus mileage Private healthcare cover Annual new skills package with ongoing training and development & financial support to achieve new qualifications NMC fees paid for Weekend and evening enhancements – 30% / 60% Working in close partnership with the NHS, you will be working for an industry-leading company which provides a catalogue of care services to patients nationwide, with this particular role focusing on providing chemotherapy treatment in the comfort of the patient’s home.
+If you were already in this Community Chemotherapy Nurse role, here are some of the areas you would have been working in this week: Work hours of Mon – Fri / 8am – 5:30pm Oversee a caseload of approximately 2 to 3 patients per day providing excellent standards of education and clinical care Be an ambassador for delivering patient-focused care, offering quality nursing that is tailored to the patients' needs Ensure all clinical data is documented and adverse drug events reported via the correct protocol Build long-lasting relationships with patients, carers and stakeholders to aid and support treatment and recovery To apply for this Community Chemotherapy Nurse position, you will need to be a Registered Nurse (RGN) with an active NMC pin, along with a full UK driving license.
+You will also hold a current SACT passport and be competent in the administration of cytotoxic drugs, cannulation, and clinical assessments.
+Apply now or contact Dale, 020 3314 7746 at Leaders in Care for further information.
 We’d love to hear from you.

 ApplyView Job